 Name Range Step Default Description Enable THDV alarm 0: Enabled 1: Disabled - 0: Enabled Enables and disables the THD alarm function.
-THDV pick- up 0.10100.00% 00% 0.01% 10.00% voltages.
-At least one of the phases' m The pick-up setting for the THD alarm element from the phase voltages.
+THDV pick- up 0.10100.00% 0.01% 10.00% The pick-up setting for the THD alarm element from the phase voltages.
 At least one of the phases' measured THD value has to exceed this setting in order for the alarm signal to activate.